mellinoe/veldrid-docs/articles/textures.md

 ## Multisamples

-1D and 2D textures can be multisampled Textures.
-3D textures cannot.
+2D Textures can be multisampled Textures.
+1D and 3D textures cannot.
 This is specified by [TextureDescription.SampleCount](xref:Veldrid.TextureDescription#Veldrid_TextureDescription_SampleCount).
 The maximum sample count is limited by the specific GraphicsDevice being used.
 Use the [GetSampleCountLimit](xref:Veldrid.GraphicsDevice#Veldrid_GraphicsDevice_GetSampleCountLimit_Veldrid_PixelFormat_System_Boolean_) method to get the maximum sample count for a given [PixelFormat](xref:Veldrid.PixelFormat).

 ## Mipmaps